 The criteria for receiving a scholarship are the same as those used for admitting a student to the School of Law.
 Applications are reviewed on a whole file basis with attention paid to those students who display broad strength in a combination of LSAT, undergraduate GPA, and mission fit.

-All scholarships are offered on a three-year basis, meaning that students retain the scholarship provided they remain in good academic standing.
+All scholarships apply to UST School of Law tuition at the awarded percentage in all periods of enrollment (i.e. Fall, J-Term, Spring, Summer, Rome program); up to 88 credits, or the maximum needed for the degree program, in cases of joint degrees or part-time.
+Students retain the scholarship provided they remain in good academic standing.
 This means our scholarships are not conditional scholarships as defined in ABA Standard 509, Interpretation 509-4.
 For more information on the UST School of Law Scholarship policy, refer to Section II-6 of the policy manual.

 The President’s Scholarship is awarded on behalf of Dr. Julie Sullivan, president of the University of St. Thomas.
 President’s Scholars typically reflect strength in their academic performance and demonstrate a compelling fit with the mission of the School of Law.
 President’s Scholars receive a full-tuition scholarship.

 The Dean’s Scholarship is awarded on behalf of the Dean of the University of St. Thomas School of Law.
 Dean’s Scholars typically reflect strength in their academic performance and demonstrate a compelling fit with the mission of the School of Law.
 Dean’s Scholars receive a partial-tuition scholarship that can range up to 90% of tuition annual award for the three years of law school.